 Recently, I read Gary Taube’s piece on obesity in Newsweek (for a consolidated summary of the article, read Laura Pappas’ post here).
 It’s good; you should read it.
-It reminded of what I already knew: refined sugars and grains, bad; meat and leafy green vegetables, good.
+It reminded of what I already knew: refined sugars, bad; meat and leafy green vegetables, good.
 But after having spent the last week eating jam, I needed a reminder.

-I’m not very draconian about avoiding refined sugars and grains, partly because I try to practice moderation, but mostly because I like how they taste.
+I’m not very draconian about avoiding refined sugars, partly because I try to practice moderation, but mostly because I like how it tastes.
 And you’ll never be able to save a bowl of french fries with parmesan and truffle oil from my rabid consumption.
 Still, I’m at the mortifying age where friends on Facebook starting to talk about things like cholesterol and blood pressure, so it’s probably time to up the diligence a bit on that end.

 All this to say that I feel that for having shared the jam recipe with you, I need to do penance for contributing to the world’s obesity epidemic.
 (I am reminded of a time in business school where we had to sit through a bunch of presentations on projects we did for a pharmaceutical company.
 I came in late and Kim, one of my classmates, kept talking about OB City.
 I was tired and recovering from a spirited evening (meaning an evening that involved imbibing spirits) and getting more confused as she went on.
 Finally, I leaned over and whispered to another classmate, “Where the heck is OB City?!?” whereupon he looked at me like I was crazy, and said, “It’s obesity.”)